Tinder (app): Membership history

-Users

-Tinder is used widely throughout the world and is available in over 190 countries and 56 languages.
 As of September 2021, an estimated 75 million people used the app every month.
 In late 2014, Tinder users averaged 12 million matches per day.
-However, to get to those 12 million matches, users collectively made around 1 billion swipes per day.
+To get those 12 million matches, users collectively made around 1 billion swipes per day.
 Tinder now limits users' number of available swipes per 12 hours based on an algorithm to make sure users are actually looking at profiles and not just spamming the app to rack up random matches.
-The minimum age to sign up and use Tinder was 18.
-As of June 2016, Tinder is no longer usable by anyone under 18.
-If minors were found to be under 18, they were banned from using Tinder until they were 18.

 As of April 2015, Tinder users swiped through 1.6 billion Tinder profiles and made more than 26 million matches per day.
-More than 558 billion matches have been made since Tinder launched in 2012.
+More than 558 billion matches have been made since Tinder launched.